A Chocolate Tour in London? How come?

 After the first treat Jennifer offered us to taste some real cocoa samples before we head to the second destination, one of the royal family’s favourite chocolatiers, Charbonnel et Walker in Old Bond street!
 If you have never been to London let me help you regarding this street- it’s the base of many luxurious fashion houses, high-end products, exclusive brands and so on.., you get the point, right?
 We tasted two flower-based fondants (flowers in my chocolate happiness?
 Not my cup of tea to be honest!) and then, we had the time to wander in this, famous for its chocolate boxes and the rich heritage, chocolaterie.

-An unbeatable pros of this tour (apart from our guide of course!) is the 10% discount we have for that day in every place.
-When it comes to expensive fine chocolates this is something to consider, right?
+An unbeatable pros of this tour (apart from our guide of course!) is the 10% discount offered for that day in every place.
+When it comes to expensive fine chocolates in London this is something to consider, right?
 I used mine in our next stop (a chocolatier called Prestat) for the new invention of the chocolate world…the ruby chocolate!
 This new pink cocoa miracle couldn’t have found a better home in London!
-Prestat is a very playful, full of colours chocolatier and it offers great truffles – we were offered one so I picked up the red velvet, I am colour-addicted!
+Prestat is a very playful, full of colours chocolatier and it offers great truffles – we were offered one so I picked up the red velvet, you know I am colour-addicted!

-Leaving Mayfair behind and getting closer to Soho, I feel this excitement every traveller has for a new place- before I was pretty confident I had visited every corner of Soho for the past 6 years but… I doubt more and more!
-It turns out that yes I have never paid attention to this corner chocolatier, named after its founder Paul A. Young!
+Leaving Mayfair behind and getting closer to Soho, I feel this excitement every traveller has for a new place- before booking this chocolate tour I was pretty confident I had visited every corner of Soho for the past 6 years but… I am doubting it more and more now!
+It turns out that yes I had never paid attention to this corner chocolatier, named after its founder Paul A. Young!
 This is a relatively new brand that has some of the most colourful and unique flavoured truffles I have ever seen!
 I never could have imagined that some of the controversial ingredients are matching so well!
+Mouth-watering!

-As this is our last stop, I use my time watching the customers coming consistently in and out (and it is Monday!) while being surprised by the variety of the fondants and the truffles.
-This place even sells Aztec hot chocolate on the go, I will definitely return to try this out as now I am pretty much full of chocolate and any other cocoa related product!
-Jennifer shares her last tips about recognizing a good quality chocolate and she mentions again the crucial stages of cocoa process along with new information, oh gosh, she is a chocolate legend!
+As this is our last stop, I am spending my time watching the customers coming consistently in and out (and it is a Monday!) while being surprised by the variety of the fondants and the truffles.
+This place even sells Aztec hot chocolate on the go, I will definitely return to try this out as now I am pretty much full of chocolates and I can’t taste any other cocoa related product!
+Jennifer shares her last tips on how to recognize a good quality chocolate and she mentions again the crucial stages of cocoa process along with new information, oh gosh, she is both a chocolate legend and a cocoa library!

 Everybody is happy but unfortunately, our London Chocolate tour is coming to an end.
 Three hours have already flown by!
 I decided to mention only some vital (and exciting!) points from this tour, held by Ecstasy Chocolate tours, as I do not want to spoil the chocolate experience in case you decide to join it!
 Undoubtedly, I have to give credits again to our excellent guide Jennifer who has a vast chocolatey knowledge and to the local experiences provider Triple for their professional help while I was looking for (among so many options) an outstanding tour like this; believe it or not I hadn’t taken part in any similar chocolate tour all of these years in London!

-Even if I was sceptical beforehand, I strongly believe this’s a well spent half-day tour and even an excellent Xmas or birthday gift (so many perks!) , what do you think?
-Have you been to anything similar that you can recommend in the UK or elsewhere?
+Even if I was skeptical beforehand (there are so many food tours in London after all!)
+I strongly believe this is a well spent half-day tour and even an excellent Xmas or birthday gift (since it comes with so many perks!).
+And believe me I have done many tours the years I have spent in London!
+Well, what do you think?
+Have you been to any tasting chocolate tour in London / UK/ anywhere else that you can recommend?
+Comment below please!

 PS.
 As always all of the opinions and photos are my own!